Blue Fescue (Festuca glauca)

 Beardtongue (Penstemon)

-This plant group offers great versatility: mat-forming P. caespitosu has lilac-like flowers over bright-green leaves that reach a few inches tall and wide.
-P. canescens (shown) blooms with pink to dark-violet tubular flowers and grows up to 3 feet tall and 1½ feet wide.
-Penstemons thrive in sun and do well with medium to dry soil.
+Beardtongue, or Penstemon, offers versatility for hellstrip gardens with various species and varieties.
+For low-growing needs, P. caespitosus has lilac-like flowers and bright-green leaves, reaching only a few inches tall and wide.
+For vertical interest, P. canescens features pink to dark-violet tubular flowers and grows up to 3 feet tall and 1 1/2 feet wide.
+Penstemons thrive in full sun and medium to dry soil, suitable for hellstrips.
+These plants are hardy in USDA zones 3-9 and attract pollinators, helping to enhance urban biodiversity.

 Lavender Cotton (Santolina chamaecyparissus)